Securing a Multicultural Marketing Agency Across Three States: How Camelo Communication Protected Its Clients' Assets

 The agency needed a security solution that could be deployed instantly across a geographically distributed team, required no IT infrastructure to manage, and delivered the same protection standard in Colombia or Mexico as in a US office.

-"CyberFence allows our team to collaborate securely across borders while protecting the data our clients trust us with — without slowing us down or adding complexity."
+"CyberFence allows our team to collaborate securely across our locations while protecting the data our clients trust us with — without slowing us down or adding complexity."

 The Solution

-The agency selected CyberFence for its ability to deliver consistent, enterprise-grade encryption across every country the team operates in — without requiring any IT infrastructure, dedicated support, or per-country configuration.
+The agency selected CyberFence for its ability to deliver consistent, enterprise-grade encryption across all three of their locations — without requiring any IT infrastructure, dedicated support, or per-location configuration.

 Deployment took a single day.
-Every team member — across the US and Latin America — downloaded the CyberFence app on their existing devices, logged in, and was immediately protected.
+Every team member — across Florida, Connecticut, Massachusetts, and Latin America — downloaded the CyberFence app on their existing devices, logged in, and was immediately protected.
 Windows laptops, Macs, iPhones, and Android phones were all covered under a single account.
-Team members in different countries received exactly the same protection as those in the US office.

 Key capabilities that addressed the agency's specific needs: